 Fueling 6G intelligence

 6G will see a lot of manual feeds in network configuration being replaced by a complex web of AI-based inputs used to form and manage a range of functions across OSI layers.
-These functions may include beam management, channel allocation, interference management, the invocation of security VNFs as well as content compression and caching. ipoque can help operators bolster network automation with highly reliable and accurate traffic analytics.
+These functions may include beam management, channel allocation, interference management, the invocation of security VNFs as well as content compression and caching. ipoque can support operators bolster network automation with highly reliable and accurate network traffic analysis.
 This paves the way not just for the provisioning of their own services, but also for enhancing 6G private networks and network-as-a-service implementations.

 The arrival of 6G may take a few more years, but operators need not wait that long to develop their network intelligence capabilities.
-By leveraging advanced tools in traffic visibility, existing LTE and 5G networks can be used to test, build and enhance these capabilities for an early start towards 6G readiness and to the ultimate realization of the next level of human experience when the time comes.
+By leveraging advanced tools in network traffic visibility, existing LTE and 5G networks can be used to test, build and enhance these capabilities for an early start towards 6G readiness and to the ultimate realization of the next level of human experience when the time comes.